clkim/demoKotlinAndroidDev2016/README.md

 We converted the *AlbumSearchActivity* class to Kotlin from Java.
 For simplicity, the rest of the demo app is left in Java.

-We wrote a small Android Instrumentation Test in java, which tests the *AlbumSearchActivity* class written in Kotlin.
+We wrote a small Android instrumented unit test in Java, which tests the *AlbumSearchActivity* class written in Kotlin.

 Acknowledgement -- We used as starting point Mike Gouline's "Dagger 2 Demo" app that can be found at